JustinSDK/dotSCAD/docs/lib-shape_arc.md

 # shape_arc

-Returns shape points and triangle indexes of an arc shape.
+Returns shape points of an arc shape.
 They can be used with xxx_extrude modules of dotSCAD.
 The shape points can be also used with the built-in polygon module.

 ## Parameters